jmryan19/DSC180.io/index.md

 <summary>What is ResNet 152v2 and what is ImageNet?</summary>
 <br>

-The ResNet 152v2 is an image classification model built by Microsoft that is renowned for its use of [residual connections](https://towardsdatascience.com/what-is-residual-connection-efb07cab0d55), a technique that allows networks to have a large amount of layers without losing its ability to predict.
+The ResNet 152v2 is an image classification model built by Microsoft that is renowned for its use of
+<a href="https://towardsdatascience.com/what-is-residual-connection-efb07cab0d55">residual connections</a>, a technique that allows networks to have a large amount of layers without losing its ability to predict.

 ImageNet is an industry standard dataset often used to benchmark classification model performance.
 Models trained to perform on ImageNet have developed a feature space that is adept at predicting many different classes of things that may be in the image.
 It is a great 'starting place' for models trained on niche tasks, like this one.
 </details>